-Whilst the REP will own the delivery plan, the specific actions within will be the sole or joint responsibility of individual partner organisations.
-Such an approach recognises that individual partner organisations will have their own governance and approvals processes in place.
+Whilst the REP will own the Delivery Plan, the specific actions within will be the sole or joint responsibility of individual partner organisations.
+Such an approach respects that individual partner organisations will have their own governance and approvals processes in place.
 It also gives partners the flexibility they need to determine the appropriate detailed focus and how best they can creatively deploy their resources to have maximum effect in a way which also contributes to wider objectives they may have.

 The REP's role will, aside from providing sustained strategic leadership at the heart of the new regional operating arrangements, be one of strategic oversight.
 It presents a forum through which it will enable partners efforts to be better aligned and co-ordinated, helping efforts to go further and more to be achieved for less.
+It is important that this alignment extends beyond the REP itself and sees other key organisations and collaborations meaningfully engaged, including the region's health and social care partnerships given the strong focus on wellbeing within the RES.